By Chris Lang

 Africa and Southeast Asia, selective logging was the dominant IFL loss cause (77 and 75% of the total loss of IFL area, respectively)…

-The sustainable forest management myth
+The myth of sustainable forest management

 Having reported little or no evidence for sustainable forest management in the tropics, Rutishauser and Herold write that,